 Figure 14: The decision maker.
 It takes in the starting material NMR spectra, the reaction NMR spectra, the reaction mass spectra and the expected peaks of the mass spectra.
 The reagent and reaction NMR spectra are then compared to chemist defined heuristics to determine if a reaction has occurred or not.
 The reaction mass spectra and predicted mass peaks are also compared by chemist defined heuristic to determine if a supramolecular complex has formed.
 If both mass and NMR spectra pass all heuristics, the reaction is labelled as successful.

-The decision maker takes the starting material NMR spectra, the reaction NMR spectra, the reaction mass spectra, and the expected mass peaks.
-The expected peaks correspond to molecular ion peaks of possible formed complexes, each with different numbers of counter ions.
-Molecular ion peaks are calculated by taking the smallest metal, aldehyde, amine repeat unit and iteratively combined together 10 times with each iteration giving a molecular weight of a possible complex (10 iterations result in 10 different masses).
-NMR spectra indicates if a reaction has occurred while the mass spectra indicates if a supramolecular compound has formed.
+The decision maker takes the starting material 1H NMR spectra, the reaction 1H NMR spectra, the reaction mass spectra, and a list of anticipated mass peaks of several potential complexes that may form.
+Molecular ion peaks are calculated by taking the smallest possible metal, aldehyde, amine repeat unit and iteratively combined together 10 times with each iteration giving a molecular weight of a possible complex (10 iterations result in 10 different masses).
+For each of these complexes, molecular ion peaks corresponding at the loss different number of counter anions during the ionisation process are calculated.
+1H NMR spectra indicates if a reaction has occurred while the mass spectra indicates if a supramolecular compound has formed.
 Therefore, both spectra are analysed to improve outcome robustness.

-Decision maker compares reagent NMR spectra and reaction spectra based on peak count and chemical shift in two separate checks (Figure 14).
+Decision maker compares reagent 1H NMR spectra and reaction spectra based on peak count and chemical shift in two separate checks (Figure 14).
 If 50% of reagent peaks are shifted compared to the reaction mixture this is an indication a reaction has occurred and therefore, the first check is passed.
 As mentioned in section 1.4, since the supramolecular architecture is expected to be highly symmetrical, the second check ensures the number of peaks in the reaction NMR spectra should be equal to the sum of peaks in the NMR of the reagent spectra.
-Spectra was acquired on a low field NMR machine, and to account for peak overlap, change in multiplet shape or small disymetrisation of the complex, the second check has a leeway of ±3 peaks.
+Spectra was acquired on a low field NMR machine (80 MHz), and to account for peak overlap, change in multiplet shape or small disymetrisation of the complex, the second check has a leeway of ±3 peaks.

 Decision maker compares the reaction mass spectra and expected mass peaks based on three checks.
 The first check ensures the reaction mass peak falls within 0.4 Da of the expected peak, and the second checks if this peak has a relative intensity of at least 50%.
 The third check ensures that if the predicted structure has two or more metals, two peaks that satisfy check 1 and check 2 have been found.
 This reduces the number of false positives caused by the shear amount of possible expected mass peaks.